 - Extends value of existing enterprise app investments

 Enterprises can rapidly, seamlessly and cost effectively extend their data centre with VMware Cloud on AWS.
 For companies that have geographic capacity needs (such as data sovereignty rules or the need to be closer to their end users) and do not want to invest in building out a new data centre, the solution can show great appeal.
 Also, for organisations with a need to handle seasonal spikes in demand or run projects that require short term bursts in data centre capacity or specific regional footprint expansion, VMware Cloud on AWS is a compelling proposition.

 - Reduces upfront investment costs and delivers compelling TCO

 - Accelerates speed of provisioning

-- Reduces complexity by having the same consistent architecture and operations on-premise and in the cloud
+- Reduces complexity by having the consistent architecture and operations on-premises and in the cloud